RMHogervorst/testshiny/README.md

-In your github repo set up your secrets:
+In your github repo set up your secrets SHINY_ACC_NAME, TOKEN,SECRET,MASTERNAME, and TESTNAME.

+In your local .Renviron file
 ```
-SHINY_ACC_NAME
-TOKEN
-SECRET
-MASTERNAME
-TESTNAME
+SHINY_ACC_NAME="youraccountname"
+TOKEN="atokenyougotfromshinyapps.io"
+SECRET="asecretyourecievedfromshinyapps.io"
+MASTERNAME="thiswillbethelastpartoftheurl"
+TESTNAME="thiswillbethelastpartoftheurl"
 ```

+Your master/main url will be `https://{SHINY_ACC_NAME}.shinyapps.io/{MASTERNAME}/`
+and for PRs the URL will be `https://{SHINY_ACC_NAME}.shinyapps.io/{TESTNAME}/`

+Set secrets in github in repository secrets
 ![](howtosecrets.png)